willegan/getvero.github.io/_articles/what-are-tags.md

 ---
 layout: articles
 title:  "What are tags?"
-categories: data
+categories: customer data
 ---

 # What are tags?

 *Note: If you've used other email marketing tools, note that Vero's tags typically hold a different meaning.*

-Tags can be use in different situations.
+Tags can be used in different situations.

 ## With campaigns and templates